While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Model

 \subsection{Collateral constraint}

 The collateral constraint requires the collateral locked in the system to be $\geq$ a factor of $\beta$ times by liabilities.
 It applies in both a pre-decision and post-decision sense.
-The \emph{pre-decision} version determines when a liquidation occurs: a liquidation is triggered at the start of time $t$ if
+The \emph{pre-decision} version determines when a liquidation occurs: a liquidation is triggered at the start of time $t$ if the following condition is breached

 The \emph{post-decision} version constrains the speculator's decision-making, limiting $L_t$ such that